joseeden/All-Things-DevOps/pages/002-Becoming-a-Cloud-Architect/025-Binary.md

 ## Next Steps

-We've gone over all the essentials of the basic building blocks of computing and machine language.
-Next, let's learn the layer of computing that helps us perform the task you'll do day to day in the [next page.](026-Computer-Architecture.md)
+Up next, learn the layer of computing that helps us perform the day to day tasks in the [next page.](026-Computer-Architecture.md)